-Dr. Verghese Kurien
+Dr. Verghese Kurian

-Dr. Kurien used his experience to work with the manager of the local Kaira District Cooperative Milk Producers’ Union to build an in-house processing plant and organize the cooperative to handle its own marketing directly to consumers.
+With his extensive background in mechanical engineering, Kurien began work for the Dairy Department of the Government of India as a dairy engineer in Anand, Gujarat, at the Government Research Creamery in 1949.
+He used his experience to work with the manager of the local Kaira District Cooperative Milk Producers’ Union to build an in-house processing plant and organize the cooperative to handle its own marketing directly to consumers.

 When Operation Flood began in 1970, total annual milk procurement was only 190,000 tons, with 278,000 farmers involved in the program.
-By 1998, at the time of Dr Kurien’s retirement as chairman, the NDDB’s programs involved more than ten million dairy producers in 81,000 cooperatives, supplying almost five million tons of milk annually to over 1,000 cities and towns throughout the country.
+By 1998, at the time of Kurien’s retirement as chairman, the NDDB’s programs involved more than 10 million dairy producers in 81,000 cooperatives, supplying almost five million tons of milk annually to over 1,000 cities and towns throughout the country.
 Reaching nearly 250 million people, Operation Flood was the largest agricultural development program in the world.
 India emerged as the largest producer of milk in the world in 1998, surpassing the United States.

 Endowed with decision-making capacities, some leaders in cooperative-member communities have built facilities like libraries and healthcare centers with their profits.
 The success of the Operation Flood management model led to its application to other commodities.
-Fruits and vegetables are now produced and marketed through a cooperative system involving a network of over 250 farmer-owned retail stores in Delhi.
+Fruits and vegetables are now produced and marketed through a cooperative system involving a network of more than 250 farmer-owned retail stores in Delhi.

-Dr. Kurien held positions ranging from the Chancellor of the University of Allahabad to a member of the Advisory Committee of the South Asian Network on Fermented Foods to chairman of the Viksit Bharat Foundation.
+Kurien held positions ranging from the Chancellor of the University of Allahabad to a member of the Advisory Committee of the South Asian Network on Fermented Foods to chairman of the Viksit Bharat Foundation.
 He also served as chairman of the National Cooperative Dairy Federation of India Limited.
+Kurien was instrumental in establishing the Institute of Rural Management in 1979, which has trained thousands of specialists in the management and development of rural cooperatives, non-governmental organizations, and civic groups.

-“Innovation cannot be mandated or forced on people,” Dr. Kurien said.
+“Innovation cannot be mandated or forced on people,” Kurien once said.
 “It is everywhere, a function of the quality of the people and the environment.
 We need to have enough skilled people working in a self-actuating environment to produce innovation.”
-To this end, Dr. Kurien was instrumental in establishing the Institute of Rural Management in 1979, which has trained over 8,300 specialists in the management and development of rural cooperatives, non-governmental organizations, and civic groups.